 Ever since we started our mapping project in Canada, nearly 8 months ago, we’ve been continuously working on bringing the OSM data to the level where all elements needed for routing get as detailed as possible.

-Whether we are talking about the basics of road networks such as geometry, naming or traffic flow direction, to in-depth details like number of lanes, turn lanes, turn restrictions, signposts and even complex relations referring to highways, we edit everything.
+Whether we are talking about the basics of road networks such as geometry, naming, or traffic flow direction, to in-depth details like the number of lanes, turn lanes, turn restrictions, signposts, and even complex relations referring to highways, we edit everything.

 One of our main goals is to focus not only on quantity but especially on quality.
-This is why we have multiple tools for integrity checking that are ran periodically on the entire region of Canada.
-These tools cover a wide variety of cases that are being corrected weekly, such as: road name flip-flops, unconnected ways, smoothness problems, misnamed road, road names having their suffixes or prefixes abbreviated and many more.
+This is why we have multiple tools for integrity checking that are run periodically on the entire region of Canada.
+These tools cover a wide variety of cases that are being corrected weekly, such as road name flip-flops, unconnected ways, smoothness problems, misnamed roads, road names having their suffixes or prefixes abbreviated, and many more.

 Below you can see some examples of our improvements.